Linux DFIR Analysis: Attacker Kali Linux Case By Dr. Ali Hadi

 Let us investigate the hidden files associated with the Metasploit Framework.
 Below is the content of the hidden directory.

-The target computer's IP address and the different exploits the attacker tried were revealed by viewing the /.msf4/history file
+The target computer's IP address and the different exploits utilized were revealed by viewing the /.msf4/history file

 The exploits include the following: